Table of Contents

 10.1.1.
 Possible tournament field layouts are provided in Appendix B to allow teams to practice.

-10.1.4.
-Each end of the field will contain a starting area with a clearly delineated starting line.
+10.1.3.
+Each end of the field will contain 3 breakout boxes.

 10.2.
 Group Stage, Seeding and Elimination Bracket Details